ElsonOtake/api-documentation-authentication/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 API Documentation <a name="about-project"></a>
+# 📖 API Documentation Authentication <a name="about-project"></a>

-**API documentation** is an information-sharing project related to API documentation.
+**API documentation authentication** is an information-sharing project related to API documentation.
 The data from this application supports the [article created on Medium](https://medium.com/@elsonotake/e1ba758781e4) with API documentation tips.

 ## 🛠 Built With <a name="built-with"></a>